Victor Sá

-João Victor Santos Sá (born 27 March 1994), known as João Victor or Victor Sá, is a Brazilian footballer, who plays for Botafogo as a left winger.
+João Victor Santos Sá (born 27 March 1994), known as João Victor or Victor Sá, is a Brazilian footballer who plays as a left winger for Russian Premier League club Krasnodar.

 Club career

-Victor Sá failed a doping test in May 2017, testing positive for isometheptene and was eligible to play after receiving a 6-months ban, expiring on 26 November 2017.
+Victor Sá failed a doping test in May 2017, testing positive for isometheptene and was eligible to play after receiving a 6-month ban, expiring on 26 November 2017.

-After Oliver Glasner was appointed manager of VfL Wolfsburg, Glasner took Victor Sá with him from LASK Linz to the German club for the 2019/20 season.
+After Oliver Glasner was appointed manager of VfL Wolfsburg, Glasner took Victor Sá with him from LASK Linz to the German club for the 2019–20 season.
 Victor Sá signed a 4-year contract with VfL Wolfsburg on 10 May 2019.

 Victor Sá signed for Al Jazira Club in August 2021.

+On 22 February 2024, Victor Sá signed a contract with Russian Premier League club Krasnodar until June 2025.
+On 23 September 2024, his contract with Krasnodar was extended to June 2026.